 "Kenyans are a religious people," he says, "but if we have a nation that is supposedly 80 percent Christian, we should not be seeing the things we are seeing.
 Every Kenyan wants to be baptized and go to church on Sundays, but they have Christianity with no power, no relationship [with God]."

 Isaac saw the need, especially in high schools, for Christian students to challenge each other to grow in their faith and be intentional in telling others about Christ.
-He found this kind of structure in Campus Crusade, called Life Ministry in Kenya.
+He found this kind of structure in Cru, called Life Ministry in Kenya.

-Isaac and his wife, Tabitha, joined Campus Crusade, becoming the only current staff members with its Kenyan high-school ministry.
+Isaac and his wife, Tabitha, joined Cru, becoming the only current staff members with its Kenyan high-school ministry.
 They prayed that God would use them to raise up high-schoolers to change Kenya.
 With this goal in mind, Isaac did what no one would have expected: He invited more missionaries.

 "The students are looking for role models," says 27-year-old Jacob Kinyanjui, a Kenyan volunteer with Life Ministry.
 "Kenyans' morals have highly deteriorated because of the media, mostly from the United States."